fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/AzureRM.Compute.md

 ### [Add-AzureRMVhd](./Add-AzureRMVhd.md)
-Uploads a virtual hard disk from an on-premises virtual machine to a blob in a cloud storage account in azure_2.
+Uploads a virtual hard disk from an on-premises virtual machine to a blob in a cloud storage account in Azure.

 ### [Add-AzureRmVMAdditionalUnattendContent](./Add-AzureRmVMAdditionalUnattendContent.md)